-Throughout history, many inventions and developments have occurred as the result of wars.
+Throughout history, many inventions and developments have occurred - by necessity - as the result of wars.

 In the 1850s, cables were laid under the Black Sea and the English Channel to relay military news from the Crimea to London and Paris.